IanMadlenya/Trend_Analyzer/README.md

 # Trend_Analyzer
-Rudimentary Analysis of Google Trends and visualization of data
+Rudimentary Analysis of Google Trends and visualization of using R